-However, on review of Audited Financial Statements of the school, it has been noted that the school has not followed the accounting treatment prescribed in GN - 21 "Accounting by Schools" issued by the ICAI.
-From the presentation made in the financial statements, it has been noted that upon utilization of development fund the School has not treated deferred income equivalent to the fixed assets purchased out of development fund which is not in accordance with guidance noted cited above.
+However, on review of audited Financial Statements of the school it has been noted that the school has not followed the accounting treatment prescribed in GN-21 "Accounting by Schools" issued by the ICAI.
+From the presentation made in the financial statements, it has been noted that upon utilisation of development fund the School has not treated deferred income equivalent to the fixed assets purchased out of development fund which is not in accordance with guidance noted cited above.

-A similar observation was also noted in order no. F.DE.
-15(203)/PSB/2019/1125-1129 dated 25.03.2019 issued for the academic session 2017-18, wherein the school was directed to prepare and present its financial statement as per the Guidance Note.
+Similar observation was also noted in order no. F.DE.
+15(203)/PSB/2019/1125-1129 dated 25.03.2019 issued for academic session 2017-18, wherein the school was directed to prepare and present its financial statement as per the Guidance Note.

-Therefore, the school is again directed to follow the accounting treatment as indicated in GN - 21 "Accounting by schools" issued by the Institute of Chartered Accountants of India (ICAI).
-The school should create a deferred income account equivalent to the cost of fixed assets purchased out of development and transfer an amount equivalent to depreciation charged to the credit of the Income and Expenditure Account.
-Since the school is not complying with the correct accounting treatment as indicated in the guidance note cited above, no adjustment has been made with respect to the development fund while deriving the fund position of the school.
+Therefore, the school is again directed to follow the accounting treatment as indicated in GN-21 "Accounting by schools" issued by the Institute of Chartered Accountants of India (ICAI).
+The school should create a deferred income account equivalent to the cost of fixed assets purchased out of development and transfer an amount equivalent to depreciation charged to the credit of Income and Expenditure Account.

 VI.
 There are no posts of Education Advisor cum HRD Officer, Sr Education Research - Fellow, Assistant Manager - Computer, Administrative Manager, Graphic Designer, Site Engineer, etc. in the Recruitment Rules prescribed for the Private Unaided Recognized Schools.
-However, on review of staff statements submitted by the school, it has been noted that the various personnel has been appointed by the school on the above-mentioned posts and has paid them remuneration.
+However, on review of staff statements submitted by the school, it has been noted that the various personnel has been appointed by the school on the above-mentioned posts and has paid them remuneration and allowances.
 The above point of the above-mentioned personnel is not in accordance with the Recruitment Rules.
 Based on details submitted by the school, the details of personnel and remuneration paid to them is as under: